data-dot-all/dataall/documentation/userguide/docs/shares.md

 to create access permissions to tables, meaning that no data is copied between  AWS accounts.

 Under-the-hood, folders are prefixes inside the dataset S3 bucket.
-To create sharing of folders in data.all, the S3 access policies to the corresponding prefixes are modified.
+To create sharing of folders in data.all, we create an S3 access point per requester group to handle its access to specific prefixes in the dataset.

 **Concepts**